cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 	* Only `workType` and `title` are required by ORCID.
 For our purposes, at least one `externalIds` must be present, providing the Scholars URL.
 	* `workType` must be one of the types defined in [work-2.1.xsd](https://github.com/ORCID/ORCID-Source/blob/master/orcid-model/src/main/resources/record_2.0/work-2.0.xsd).
 For the initial implementation, it is always `journal-article`.
 	* `publicationDate` is "fuzzy", so these are all valid `2018`, `2018-12`, `2018-04-16`.
-	* `language` must be one of the values defined in [common-2.1.xsd](https://github.com/ORCID/ORCID-Source/blob/master/orcid-model/src/main/resources/common_2.1/common-2.1.xsd).
+	* `language`, if present, must be one of the values defined in [common-2.1.xsd](https://github.com/ORCID/ORCID-Source/blob/master/orcid-model/src/main/resources/common_2.1/common-2.1.xsd).
-	* `country` must be one of the values defined in [common-2.1.xsd](https://github.com/ORCID/ORCID-Source/blob/master/orcid-model/src/main/resources/common_2.1/common-2.1.xsd).
+	* `country`, if present, must be one of the values defined in [common-2.1.xsd](https://github.com/ORCID/ORCID-Source/blob/master/orcid-model/src/main/resources/common_2.1/common-2.1.xsd).
 	* `externalIds.type` must be one of the values defined in [the list of identifiers recognized by ORCID](https://pub.orcid.org/v2.0/identifiers).
 		* For the Scholars URL, `type` must be `other-id`. `displayValue` is arbitrary, but `Scholars@Cornell URL` seems reasonable.
 		* If available, add other external IDs, like `doi` or `isbn`.